 Each physical router (or signal type) may be thought of as a layer or level of the routing system (e.g. a video level, an audio level).
-Ultrix can assign a level to a matrix or signal type and even individual ports on unrelated matrices if required.
+ULTRIX-FR12 can assign a level to a matrix or signal type and even individual ports on unrelated matrices if required.

-Interface and Connectivity
+Interface and Connectivity via an Ultricore BCS

-Keep in mind that the Ultrix router uses ethernet protocols to communicate to other devices in your routing system.
-An Ultrix routing system may use distributed control across the Internet, a LAN, or a VPN.
-Use your DashBoard client to set up each router via the router interfaces or using the options available for each device in your system.
+Keep in mind that the ULTRIX-FR12 router uses ethernet protocols to communicate to other devices in your routing system.
+An ULTRIX-FR12 routing system may use distributed control across the Internet, a LAN, or a VPN.
+A Ultricore BCS (Central System Controller) is required to set up each router via the router interfaces or using the options available for each device in your system.